 A hand holding a round shape with an IP location pin above it

-Of course, the subject is wider than that.
-Bad actors may need more than just your IP address to commit some of these activities.
-Let’s dive into the things that your IP can be used for and how you can protect yourself.
+If someone gets their hands on your IP (Internet Protocol) address, they can potentially track your moves online, send targeted ads, and even commit cybercrimes on your behalf.
+Of course, there’s more to the subject, and bad actors may need more than just your IP address for some of these activities.
+So, let’s dive into what your IP can be used for and how you can protect yourself.

 Table of contents